Package Label Test Surveys: How to Inform Decisions on New Packaging Designs

 Some strategic planning or qualitative research may have led to a potential rebranding or brand refresh.
 How do you validate this is the right path for your organization?

-A great option is to put your new design to the test in a Package Label Test Survey.
-This may be the best way for you to obtain hard data on each packaging option of interest.
+A great option is to put your new design to the test in a package testing market research project.

 Don’t expect a clear-cut answer on which design is outright best, but do anticipate receiving the tools needed to promote data-driven decision-making.